jschuler/strimzi-ui/docs/Test.md

 ### Server Testing

-The strimzi-ui server should be tested by driving requests to the server, as a user would (indirectly) through via the UI.
+The kafka-management-ui server should be tested by driving requests to the server, as a user would (indirectly) through via the UI.
 It should be tested behaviorally, using _Jest_ and _Cucumber_ interacting with a [`supertest`](https://github.com/visionmedia/supertest) instance of the server.
 Test feature files will reside in their respective modules, and common server test step code is kept in `server/test`.

 ### End to End testing